Office: Stabler Hall, Room 307

 Michael Norton joined the UALR Department of Philosophy and Interdisciplinary Studies faculty in Fall 2012.
 He received a Ph.D. in Philosophy from Villanova University in 2011, and Master of Theological Studies degree from Harvard Divinity School in 2003.
 He specializes in philosophy of religion and contemporary Continental philosophy – particularly phenomenology and deconstruction.
-His recent research draws on the work both of Jacques Derrida and of Bruno Latour with the goal of constructing a philosophical approach to materiality, concrete practices, and pluralism in religious traditions.
+His recent research draws on deconstruction and recent materialist perspectives with the goal of constructing a philosophical understanding of religious traditions through concrete practices, with an emphasis on pluralism.

 “The Aporias of Justice and the Virtue of Un-inheritance,” Philosophia 41(2): 2013.